mcxim/map-dispatcher/README.md

 I didn't find any automatic coordinates -> survey id conversion, so I wrote it myself.

 The URL I configured in obsidian map view: http://mcxim.pythonanywhere.com/iaa_survey/{x}/{y}

+### GovMap redirect

+Place the ITM-converted coordinates both as the center and as the point which we want to get info about.

+The URL I configured in obsidian map view: http://mcxim.pythonanywhere.com/govmap/{x}/{y}